 - Facilitates third-party subsidy providers, allowing your program administrator to figure out at a granular level what to expect for third-party reimbursements – whether they bill off attendance, billings, rate table, etc. This makes it possible to easily and accurately determine the parents’ co-pay.

 - Includes a parent portal.
 A centralized online portal makes it easy for parents to access documents such as the program, authorization and immunization forms — and for your administrator to keep track of them.
 It can also house self-service statements that make it easier for parents to submit for reimbursement and access their year-end statements.
-Plus, parents can make changes – such as to their attendance or schedules – and your administrator will be alerted.
+Plus, pareWhy a Flexible Software Solution is Key to Success for Out-of-School Time Administratorsnts can make changes – such as to their attendance or schedules – and your administrator will be alerted.

 - Enables a seamless process, handling changes without requiring tedious additional work of your administrator.

 - Eliminates the need to chase down payments by automating recurring payments and being flexible enough to adjust to how parents pay.